Skip to content

 How does it work?

-• Data Blocks: When the in-memory database stores data in a table, it organizes the data into blocks.
-Each block contains a subset of the rows in the table.
+• Data Blocks: The in-memory database organizes table data into blocks.
+Each block holds a subset of rows from the table.

-• Min and Max Values: For each block, the in-memory database automatically calculates and stores the minimum and maximum values of each column within that block.
-This information is stored in the Min-Max (Zonemap) Index.
+• Min and Max Values: For each block, the database calculates and stores the minimum and maximum values for every column within that block.
+These values are stored in the Min-Max (Zonemap) Index.

-• Query Filtering: When a query is executed, the in-memory database uses the Min-Max (Zonemap) Index to quickly determine whether a block contains any relevant data for the query.
-If the query is looking for a value that falls outside the range defined by the min and max values of a block, that block can be skipped entirely.
+• Query Filtering: During query execution, the database references the Min-Max Index to determine whether a block contains relevant data.
+If the query seeks values outside the min and max range of a block, that block is skipped entirely, reducing the amount of data scanned.

 Example

-Consider a table sales with a column sale_date that stores the date of each sale.
-The table is divided into several blocks of data.
+Consider a table sales with a column sale_date that tracks when each sale occurred.
+The data is divided into several blocks:

 SELECT * FROM sales WHERE sale_date = '2024-02-15';

-1. The in-memory database will first check the MinMax (Zonemap) Index for the sale_date column.
+1. The database checks the Min-Max Index for the sale_date column.

-3. As a result, the in-memory database can skip scanning Block 1 and Block 3 entirely, focusing only on Block 2, which greatly reduces the amount of data that needs to be processed.
+3. As a result, the database skips scanning Block 1 and Block 3 and focuses only on Block 2, improving query efficiency.

 Benefits

-• Performance Improvement: By allowing the in-memory database to skip blocks of data that do not match the query criteria, Min-Max indexes significantly speed up query execution, particularly for large datasets.
+• Performance Improvement: By skipping data blocks that fall outside the query criteria, Min-Max indexes reduce the volume of data that needs to be scanned, significantly speeding up query execution for large datasets.

-• Automatic Creation: Min-Max indexes are automatically created and maintained by an in-memory database for every column, so no manual intervention is required.
-This provides performance benefits without requiring explicit index management.
+• Automatic Creation: Min-Max indexes are automatically created and maintained for each column, so there is no need for manual intervention or explicit index management.

-• Efficient Filtering: They are particularly effective for range queries (e.g., BETWEEN, <, >) and equality queries (=) because they quickly eliminate irrelevant data blocks.
+• Efficient Filtering: These indexes are especially useful for range queries (e.g., BETWEEN, <, >) and equality queries (=), as they efficiently eliminate irrelevant blocks.

 Comparison

-• Not a Full Index: Unlike traditional indexes (like B-trees or hash indexes), Min-Max indexes do not store pointers to individual rows.
-Instead, they summarize the data within each block, making them less precise but much faster for broad filtering.
+• Not a Full Index: Unlike traditional indexes such as B-trees or hash indexes, Min-Max indexes do not store pointers to individual rows.
+Instead, they summarize data at the block level, making them faster for broad filtering but less precise for individual row lookups.

-• Space Efficiency: Min-Max indexes are lightweight and do not require significant additional storage, as they only store two values (min and max) for each block.
+• Space Efficiency: Min-Max indexes are lightweight, requiring minimal storage since they only store two values (min and max) per block.